go-eden/slf4go/README.md

 # Usage

-`Slf4go` wrapped a global default logger.

-In most case, you can use it directly, don't need any prepare.
+`Slf4go` provided a global default logger by default, in most case, you can use it directly, don't need any other operation.

 ```go
 package main